 What’d we get up to in San Diego over the three days?
 Annie, Kate and I attended sessions, went to client dinners (Dover Sole FTW!) and took some time to explore downtown San Diego, including the USS-Midway aircraft carrier museum.

-Interesting note on that F/A-18 Hornet.
-It’s been painted brown to look like a Soviet/Russian Federation MiG because it was used as an aggressor aircraft in a the Flight Weapon School training program @ Mirimar, about 10 miles from downtown San Diego.
+Interesting note on that F/A-18 Hornet: It’s been painted brown to look like a Soviet/Russian Federation MiG because it was used as an aggressor aircraft in a the Flight Weapon School training program at Mirimar, about 10 miles from downtown San Diego.
 That school is also known as Top Gun.